-Sid Choraria of Amiral Gestion presented his in-depth investment theses on Tang Palace (Hong Kong: 1181) and Saregama (India: SAREGAMA) at Asian Investing Summit 2019.
-John Xu and Nat Banyatpiyaphod, analysts at Amiral Gestion, joined Sid for the presentation.
+Sid Choraria, an Asian Equities Portfolio Manager, presented his investment theses on Tang Palace (Hong Kong: 1181) and Saregama (India: SAREGAMA) at Asian Investing Summit 2019.
+Amiral analysts John Xu and Nat Banyatpiyaphod joined Sid for the presentation.

 Tang Palace is an underfollowed Hong Kong stock (USD 165 million market cap), available at a 20% free cash flow yield, 5x PE ex cash, with a net cash balance sheet (40% of market cap), and dividend yield of 8-10%.
 The stock is attractive considering the business has a 25+ year history and is growing.
 The company is a niche restaurant operator.